json-api/json-api/format/index.md

 * `"self"` - a link for fetching the data in the response document.
 * `"related"` - a related resource URL (as defined above) when the primary data represents a resource relationship.
-* Pagination links for the primary data (as described below).
+* Pagination members for the primary data (as described below).

 ## Fetching Data <a href="#fetching" id="fetching" class="headerlink"></a>